Front row: Left to right – Major Owen Seaman, First Lieutenant Jack Bradley.

 353rd Fighter Squadron – Bombing and Gunnery Range – Tonopah, Nevada, July 29, 1943

-The Oranges are Sweet is a deeply moving story about twenty-two-year-old Major Don M. Beerbower and the men who served with him during World War II.
-When he died strafing a German airdrome north of Reims, France, on August 9, 1944, he was the leading ace in the Ninth Air Force with 15.5 aerial victories and the commanding officer of the 353rd Fighter Squadron.
+The Oranges are Sweet is a deeply moving story about 22 year old Major Don M. Beerbower and the men who served with him during WWII such as John Mattie, Wah Kau Kong, Bud Deeds, Willie Y. Anderson, and James Kerley.
+When Don died near Saint-Thierry, France, on August 9, 1944, he was the leading ace in the Ninth Air Force with 15.5 aerial victories and the commanding officer of the 353rd Fighter Squadron.
 The Fighting Cobras, as the unit was known, ended the war with more aerial victories than any other squadron in the United States Army Air Forces.

 Critical Reviews of The Oranges Are Sweet